Infrastructure Systems and Technology

-- Improved the in-transit visibility of marine vessels and aircraft
+- Improving the in-transit visibility of marine vessels and aircraft

-- Assessed the safety benefits of advanced automotive technologies
+- Assessing the safety benefits of advanced automotive technologies

-- Improved crashworthiness of rail vehicles and track stability for high speed operations
+- Improving crashworthiness of rail vehicles and track stability for high-speed operations

-- Reduced physical and cybersecurity vulnerabilities in the transportation system
+- Reducing physical and cybersecurity vulnerabilities in the transportation system

-Our work is organized into seven divisions, each specializing in a different facet or discipline of Infrastructure Systems and Technology:
+Our Center is organized into seven offices—each specializing in a different facet of infrastructure systems and technology: